What are Voice of the Customer tools?

 Thankfully, we live in a world where technology helps start-ups build excellent solutions.
 And that means VoC tools are now within the reach of smaller businesses.

-When I looked for information about VoC platforms, many reviews were hidden behind expensive paywalls and generally focused the usual, large suspects.
+Information about VoC platforms is hard to find.
+Many reviews hide behind paywalls and focus on the usual, large suspects.
 Reviews in the public domain tend to be fairly light.
-I wanted to provide sufficient information that smaller businesses could find a VoC tool to meet their needs.
+I want to give smaller businesses information to find the right VoC tool.

-While large businesses have dedicated IT purchasing departments to collect business requirements and manage vendor selection, smaller businesses often struggle to make objective decisions about software and software as a service.
+In large businesses IT departments collect business requirements and manage vendor selection.
+But smaller businesses can struggle to make objective decisions about software.

 - gather and analyse customer feedback.

 The reviews present consistent information about each platform and vendor.
 You can: